stackhpc/terraform-magnum/README.md

 # Ingress

-It is then necessary to label your node of choice as an ingress node, we are going to label the one that matches `minion-0`:
+It is then necessary to label your node of choice as an ingress node, we are going to label the one that is not a master node:

-    kubectl label `kubectl get nodes -o NAME | grep minion-0 | awk '{ print $1}'` role=ingress
+    kubectl label `kubectl get nodes -o NAME | grep -v master-0 | head -n1` role=ingress

 As an example, you can now proceed to map an Ingress to a service in the same Kubernetes namespace as follows: